JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 ![Cat product Meme](/blog_img/memes/features-vs-needs.png)

 The services is a matter of what to build.

 So to validate i built the simple waiting list concept that superseeds the waiting list v1 before ever going to prod.

-Waiting list to services
+* Waiting list to services
-Automation to services
+* Automation to services
-web spins to services, maybe via paas coolify/dokploy
+* Web spins to services, maybe via paas coolify/dokploy

 {{< details title="To read...6 books 📌" closed="true" >}}

-As i want to focus more on doing than entertainment.
+As I want to focus more on doing than entertainment.

 1. Unscripted
 2. Hyper focus fro, Crhsi Bailey
 3. Gonzo Capitalism (?)

 {{< /details >}}